Lecture Capture at MSU - FAQ

 How soon are the presentations available online?

-Processing 50 minute lectures takes approximately one hour.
-More use across campus will mean longer processing times, so you should plan creating the presentation at least a day in advance of when you want to make it available to students and colleagues.
+Processing time depends upon the length of the recording.
+For instance, a 10-minute recording would take approximately 10-15 minutes before it is available, while a 60- minute recording can take longer, one hour or more.
+More use across campus will mean longer processing times, so you should plan on creating the presentation at least a day in advance of when you want to make it available to students and colleagues.

-How do I (and students) access the presentations?
+How do I (and students) access these recordings?

 What do the students need?

-In addition, you can capture sessions on your networked computer in the comfort of your office or home - either full lectures, or shorter modules that deal with review or difficult topics that some students may need additional help with, for example.
+In addition to recording face-to-face lectures, you can capture sessions on your networked computer in the comfort of your office or home - either full lectures, or shorter chunks of content that target 1-2 concepts or focus on difficult topics or concepts that some students may need additional help with as an alternative to creating recordings for all content covered.

 Won’t students stop coming to class if they know the lectures will be available?

-Studies show that student attendance is largely unaffected by the availability of lectures online.
-Of course, it is incumbent on the instructor to make the classroom sessions as engaging an informative as possible, whether lectures are available online or not!
+Studies show that student attendance is largely unaffected by the availability of lectures online with students citing the opportunity to interact with other students and the instructor.
+Of course, it is incumbent on the instructor to make the classroom sessions as engaging as possible with active learning, whether lectures are available online or not!

 Should I make my lectures available immediately after the session?